The Equine Sport Therapy Program consists of four components:

 We also enjoy a field trip to local equestrian facilities during the two years.
 Classes are held on Friday 9:00a.m. – 4:00p.m. and Saturday 8:00a.m. – 2:30p.m.
 (1/2 hour for lunch) from September to June.
 You are notified of the dates upon acceptance to the program.
 We accept approximately 24 students to ensure personal time.

-Cost for textbooks and course material is $700.00 and is due when textbooks are available which is usually 2 – 3 months before your first class.
+Cost for textbooks and course material is $835.00 and is due first day of class.
 This figure could change slightly depending on the U.S. dollar.
+Textbooks and College manuals are handed out on your first day of class.

 How to Apply: